Czechoslovak Legion: Evacuation from Vladivostok, 1920

 When the armistice with the Bolsheviks was concluded, dozens of Czechoslovak trains were still west of Irkutsk.
 On 1 March 1920, the last Czechoslovak train passed through that city.
 The legionaries' progress was still hampered at times by the Japanese Expeditionary Force and the troops of Ataman Grigori Semenov, who stalled the Czechoslovak trains to delay the arrival of the Red Army in Eastern Siberia.
-By then, however, the evacuation of Czechoslovak troops from Vladivostok was well underway, and the last legionaries left the port in September 1920.
+By then the evacuation of Czechoslovak troops from Vladivostok was well underway, and the last legionaries left the port in September 1920.

 The total number of people evacuated with the Czechoslovak Legion in Russia was 67,739; including 56,455 soldiers, 3,004 officers, 6,714 civilians, 1,716 wives, 717 children, 1,935 foreigners and 198 others.
 After their return to Czechoslovakia, many formed the core of the new Czechoslovak Army.

-The number of legionaries killed in Russia during World War I and the Russian Civil War amounted to 4,112.
+The number of legionaries killed in Russia during World War I and the Russian Civil War was 4,112.
 An unknown number went missing or deserted the legion, either to make an arduous journey to return home or to join the Czechoslovak Communists.
 Among the latter was Jaroslav Hašek, later the author of the satirical novel The Good Soldier Švejk.